rogmide/node-express-2/bankly/bugs.md

 Only the user themselves or any admin user can use this.

-- Bug: was protecting the route with requireAdmin middleware this is unneeded inside the route there is a validation to ensure that the user is admin or is the owner user.
-And will stop any future request to this route if you have no Admin Access.
+- Bug: requireAdmin middleware  was protecting the route this is unneeded inside the route there is a validation to ensure that the user is admin or is the owner user.

 	  router.patch('/:username', authUser, requireLogin, requireAdmin, async function(){}